 Wildfire recovery can be a long and emotional process.
 Taking care of yourself and your family is priority number one as you sift through programs and resources to help you respond, rebuild and recover.

 Stay safe!
 Check our Immediate Safety page for tips on returning home.
-You can start the recovery process with a more comprehensive guide to returning home, like the one found here from the Insurance Institute for Business and Home Safety.
+You can start the recovery process with a simple guide to returning home like the one found here or browse more comprehensive materials from the Insurance Institute for Business and Home Safety.

 Washington has some incredible organizations that have dedicated themselves to improving wildfire preparedness, response, and recovery.
 Washington Fire Adapted Communities (WAFAC) and the Chumstick Wildfire Stewardship Coalition are two such organizations that offer invaluable information and lessons around community wildfire resilience, including this video on Preparing for After the Fire.Keep reading below for a quick and basic homeowner's checklist when starting wildfire recovery.